laminlabs/lamin-blog/docs/perturbench.md

 ## The datasets

 [PerturBench](https://github.com/altoslabs/perturbench) (Wu, Wershof, Shmon, Nassar, Osinski, Eksi, Yan et al., 2025)[^wu26] introduced a comprehensive framework for benchmarking machine learning (ML) models that predict single-cell transcriptomic responses to perturbations.
-It addresses the problem that published models are often evaluated on inconsistent benchmarks with different datasets and metrics, making it hard to know what actually works.
+It addresses the problem that published models are often evaluated on inconsistent benchmarks, making it hard to compare results across studies.
 The framework includes six datasets spanning genetic and chemical perturbations at different scales:

 | Dataset                                                                                | Perturbation type | Number of cells | Reference      | Lineage                                                                           |